 We are continuing to work with our partners to fast-track existing plans to roll out a remote invigilation solution (eProctoring) which enables learners to sit online assessments using their own PC or laptop, with invigilation carried out via their webcam.
 We will not be able to offer this for free but we will negotiate the best possible price.

-On 18 May 2020, CIMSPA released new guidance to support Awarding Organisations in making adaptations to personal training qualifications, whilst retaining endorsement.
 We have now reviewed our qualifications and published the following guidance on permitted adaptations for our:

 - Level 2 Award in Instructing Kettlebell Training Sessions (601/7704/4)